-The bread and butter of your freelancing will remain design and development work and so it's vital to get your rates right.
+The bread and butter of freelance finance is getting your rates right.
 The general consensus is to price at what the market will absorb.
 If you find the local market has "low fee expectations", Budd recommends you look to build a more national and international audience.

 When setting an initial baseline, Boag warns you should be mindful of various factors.
 "Too often people undercharge because they think they can charge out all of their time," he says.
 In truth, it's more like half when you consider weekends, public holidays and admin.
 And whatever rate you decide on should also be more guideline than fixed position.
 "If you're swamped, increase your rate," he says.
 "If you don't like the job, increase your price to a number that makes you willing to do it."

 Experience should also be a factor, as should where you're expected to work.
 "I charge more for stressful projects that might need speciality work like immersive WebGL development or unique UI design than I do for basic front-end development or UX design," says Mielke.
 "If a project has an extreme deadline, needs me on-site or requires my exclusive attention, my prices increase."

 But it's also worth considering moving away from traditional rates.
 "Charge by the hour and clients will try to beat you down, arguing different tasks will take less time," says Murphy.
 "To avoid a slippery slope of being paid less than I should be, I use a value-driven pricing model based on the client's budget and what they hope to achieve."